Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/CogMAPL/README.md

 # CogMAPL Architecture

-The CogMAPL architecture is specified in COGMAPL_SequenceClassificatin.py.
-Miscellaneous functions are in utils.py and in dataset.py.
+The CogMAPL structure is specified in `COGMAPL_decoder.py`.
+Miscellaneous functions are in `utils.py` and `dataset.py`.

+In a nutshell, the COGMAPL model consists of several components:

+    1. A special tokenizer:
+    adjusted to be able to accept both cognition data and textual data.

+    2. A Projection Layer:
+    added so that the cognition data can be projected to the same dimension as the word embeddings of the baseLM.

+    3. baseLM:
+    The decoder-based LM (e.g., GPT-2) is added with a classfication head to perform the sentiment analysis task.

 ## Acknowledgements
-A part of the code is adapted from the Github repository: https://github.com/mair-lab/mapl/blob/main/mapl.py for the MAPL model by Oscar Mañas, et al., 2023.
+- A part of the code is adapted from the Github repository: https://github.com/mair-lab/mapl/blob/main/mapl.py about the MAPL model built by Oscar Mañas, et al., 2023.

-For adaptation, check the backbone model for function calls and arguments:
-GPT2ForSequenceClassification:
+- GPT2ForSequenceClassification is from Huggingface:
 https://huggingface.co/transformers/v4.8.0/_modules/transformers/models/gpt2/modeling_gpt2.html#GPT2ForSequenceClassification
 https://huggingface.co/transformers/v4.8.0/model_doc/gpt2.html#gpt2forsequenceclassification

 # Training & Evaluation